CACI-International/ergo/ergo/README.md

 * Strongly control the lifetime of the thread pool using weak references in the runtime.
   * This will allow loaded plugins to be properly dropped rather than leaked.

-* Add cache slots.
+* Reference count (non-root) cache values?
-* Rework match error behavior.
-* Improve sources of capture bindings.
-* Debugger and profiler.
-* Script mutexes?
-* Improve UI error behavior.
-  * Display the aggregated errors at the end of execution (rather than the returned error value).

 * `Iter:sort`/`Iter:order`, `Iter:count`, and numeric comparison functions
+* Tree comments.
+* Improve `std:Path:or-source` behavior when a non-Path is passed.
 * Automatically cache dynamic value access.
-* Tree comments.
 * Change how the default primitive value documentation is applied (either remove it entirely or do not set it as metadata and just change the documentation lookup function).
-* Improve `std:Path:or-source` behavior when a non-Path is passed.
 * Add deep merging.
 * Add script-specified network cache locations (for local vendoring).
 * Add hostname-based(?) request parameters.
+* HTML doc generation.
+* Rework match error behavior.
+* Improve sources of capture bindings.
+* Debugger and profiler.
+* Improve UI error behavior.
+  * Display the aggregated errors at the end of execution (rather than the returned error value).